zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Rosa says, “It’s going to be the party of the seaso n,” meaning the most important party of this year or this time of year.
 Grant says , “You’re worked up over a party?”
 “To be worked up” means to be excited – pos sibly worried or anxious – about something.
 “To get worked up over” something is to get excited or worried or perhaps even angry about something.
 Rosa says, “ It’s not just any party.
 It’s the social event of the year.”
 Rosa is saying this is a very important party.
 It’s not just any party.

 The “social event of the year” would be the most im portant social event, party, or celebration that people want to go to.
 Normally, we  associate this expression with people who are powerful – perhaps politically power ful or, more likely, economically powerful.
-People who have a lot of mon ey are involved in these kinds of large social events: the presidents of com panies, and actors, and celebrities – at least if you live here in Los Ange les.
+People who have a lot of money are involved in these kinds of large social events: the presidents of com panies, and actors, and celebrities – at least if you live here in Los Ange les.
 In other places, such as Washington D.C., the social events are often politi cal, or at least are attended by people with political power.

 Rosa says, “Anyone who’s anybody will be there.”
 Th at phrase, “anyone who’s anybody,” means everyone who is important – everyon e who is important in a certain social group.
 She says, “If I don’t get an invitation, it means I’ve been snubbed.”
 “To be snubbed” (snubbed) is to be treate d badly by another person, to be ignored by someone because that person doesn’ t think you’re important enough, perhaps.
 Rosa is worried about being snubbe d by not being invited to this social event of the year.